|Missouri State Sales Tax for 2016||Maximum Municipal Sales Tax|

 What is the Missouri Sales Tax?

-Local governments in Missouri are allowed to add a local sales tax of up to 5.016 percent on top of the MO state sales tax for all qualifying sales in their jurisdiction - so the actual sales tax paid on any purchase in Missouri can be up to 9.241% depending on location.
+Local governments in Missouri are allowed to add a local sales tax of up to 5.125 percent on top of the MO state sales tax for all qualifying sales in their jurisdiction - in practice, the actual sales tax paid on any purchase in Missouri can be up to 4.225% depending on location.

 Missouri charges a use tax as well as service tax in addition to the standard sales tax.
 Additional sales taxes may be imposed by localities as well as certain "development districts" within city limits.
 When combined, these taxes could add up to general sales taxes of more then 10%.